Entropy, order and dimension

 Do life or evolution violate the second law of thermodynamics?

 In short, no. It's the second law, not the second whimsical speculation.
 But how is the negative entropy of producing living biochemistry compensated by entropy production elsewhere?
 It's worthy of thinking about: life on Earth has a huge number of organisms with wonderful and diverse (cellular and) supracellular order.
 But the calculation above should tell us that the supracellular order is negligible in comparison with molecular order.
-Large biomolecules, including DNA and proteins have a molecular order which, if lost, would produce much more entropy than would losing supracellular order.
-And there are a lot of organisms, all of whose biochemicals have a combined entropy that is lower than that of the chemicals (mainly CO2 and water) out of which they have been made.
+Large biomolecules, including DNA and proteins, have a molecular order which, if lost, would produce much more entropy than would losing supracellular order.
+And there are a lot of organisms, all of whose biochemicals have a combined entropy that is lower than that of the chemicals (mainly CO2 and water) from which they have been made.
 It's reasonable to ask: Where is that negative entropy compensated?
 The short answer is that entropy is created at an enormous rate by the flux of energy from the sun, through the biosphere and out into the sky.

 description